saurabh123rawat456/My-Digital-Resume/README.md

 1. Go to your repository settings.
 2. Under the "Pages" section, select the source branch (usually `main`).
 3. Save the settings, and your resume will be live at `https://<your-username>.github.io/My-Digital-Resume/`.

-## License

-This project is licensed under the MIT License.
-Feel free to use and customize it for your personal use.

 ## Contact